 On May 9, 2016, the USPTO granted a request for ex parte re-examination of U.S. Patent No. 8,771,945, which is among the 12 U.S. patents with respect to which the PTAB had declared an interference and which we have in-licensed from Broad, acting on behalf of itself and MIT.
 On May 12, 2016, the PTAB suspended the re-examination of U.S. Patent No. 8,771,945 noting that it has jurisdiction over any file that involves a patent involved in the interference.
-It is uncertain when the PTAB will lift the suspension, however the PTAB may do so in light of the PTAB's no interference-in-fact holding.
+It is uncertain when the PTAB will lift the suspension, however the PTAB may do so in light of the CAFC's affirmance of the PTAB's no interference-in-fact holding.

 On January 17, 2018, the European Patent Office Opposition Division (the "Opposition Division") revoked in the European Patent Office ("EPO") a European patent that we have in-licensed from Broad, acting on behalf of itself, MIT and Harvard (European Patent No. EP 2,771,468 B1).
 On January 18, 2018, Broad, acting on behalf of itself, MIT and Harvard filed a notice of appeal to the Boards of Appeal of the EPO for review of the Opposition Division's decision to revoke this patent.
 It is uncertain when or in what manner the Boards of Appeal will act on this appeal.
-The Opposition Division has also initiated opposition proceedings in the EPO against six other European patents that we have in-licensed from Broad, acting on behalf of itself, MIT and Harvard, one European patent that we have in-licensed from Broad, acting on behalf of itself, MIT, Harvard and The Rockefeller University.
-In addition, notices of opposition have been filed against one other European patent that we have in-licensed from Broad, acting on behalf of itself, MIT and Harvard.
+The Opposition Division has also initiated opposition proceedings in the EPO against seven other European patents that we have in-licensed from Broad, acting on behalf of itself, MIT and Harvard, one European patent that we have in-licensed from Broad, acting on behalf of itself and MIT and two European patents that we have in-licensed from Broad, acting on behalf of itself, MIT, Harvard and The Rockefeller University.
+In addition, a notice of opposition has been filed against one other European patent that we co-own and have in-licensed from Broad, acting on behalf of itself, MIT and The University of Iowa Research Foundation.